abdelrahmanAbouelkheir/Web-App-Deployment/README.md

 # Hosting a Full-Stack Application
 ##Intro

-   This project was related to my Advanced Full-Stack Web Development Nanodegree Program where I was given a local web application and I was asked to deploy it using aws services through analyzing the technology used to develop the app including programming language, packages used, needed components.My work is code is the package.json added scripts for deployment, software architecture design and config.yml file for creating the pipeline.
+   This project is related to my Advanced Full-Stack Web Development Nanodegree Program where I was given a local web application and I was asked to deploy it using aws services through analyzing the technology used to develop the app including programming language, packages used, needed components.My work is code is the package.json added scripts for deployment, software architecture design and config.yml file for creating the pipeline.